 Within the implementation phase, it is planned to acquire several data acquisition devices (see list below), accessible for UZH-internal and also external users (in exchange for charges, see regularities for UZH Technology platforms, and also SNSF cost statement for using university infrastructure).

 The LiRI devices and information system will be open to all researchers working with language data from UZH, but is conceived in its full form as a national platform for linguistic data storage/processing/science, uniting if possible as many linguistic data resources of all kinds (text, audio, video, EEG etc.) in one data center.

-Until December 2019 we will work out the rules of procedure for LiRI, including the price list for fees for local and external users of LiRI.
+From the 1st July 2020 onwards, LiRI will be installed as technology platform with a certain range of services.
+A kick-off event is planned for fall 2020.
+Until December 2019 we worked out the rules of procedure for LiRI, including the price list for fees for local and external users of LiRI.
 On 11.
 October 2019 we organized an information event at UZH for all supporters and potential internal and external users to inform about the current state of the implementation phase and to receive input and feedback in order to improve LiRI’s set up and functionalities.
-From the 1st July 2020 onwards, LiRI will be installed.
-A kick-off event is planned for fall 2020.
 The LiRI team will continuously apply for further devices, financed by local funds, and advertise new job ads if the funds permit an extension of the staff.
 At the same time, it will initialize collaborative research projects and ideas and establish long-term partnerships between LiRI and external teams.

 |2024-||LiRI in full operation|

 |Fall 2020||LiRI kick off event|